cunarist/rinf/example/README.md

 flutter doctor
 ```

-To get started with Rust-In-Flutter, you'll need to install the CLI tool.
+You also need to have the CLI tool for Rust-In-Flutter ready.

 ```bash
 cargo install rifs